zhenbah/Zhensa/docs/admin/searx.favicons.rst

    :local:
    :backlinks: entry

-Activating the favicons in SearXNG is very easy, but this **generates a significantly higher load** in the client/server communication and increases resources needed on the server.
+Activating the favicons in Zhensa is very easy, but this **generates a significantly higher load** in the client/server communication and increases resources needed on the server.